cloudflare/cloudflare-docs/content/fundamentals/api/reference/deprecations.md

 ## Brotli API
 **End of life date: June 14th, 2024**

 The Brotli setting is deprecated.
-After the end of life date, Brotli compression will be enabled by default for zones on all Cloudflare plans.
+After the end of life date, Brotli compression will be enabled by default for all zones.

 Deprecated APIs:
 - GET /zones/:zone_id/settings/brotli